 Although a Pancoast tumor is a lung tumor, it rarely causes symptoms that are typically related to the lungs (like cough or chest pain).

-The initial symptom is pain in the shoulder, the inner part of the shoulder blades, or both.
+The initial symptom is usually pain in the shoulder, the inner part of the shoulder blades, or both.

 The associated pain is severe and constant, often requiring narcotic pain medications for relief.
 The affected person usually needs to support the elbow of the affected arm in the opposite hand to ease the tension on the shoulder and upper arm.